 The relationship with colleagues and other interns is very direct and friendly.
 On one hand, this is great because when you arrive, you’re among friends.
 However, it’s important to also ensure that, alongside the casual conversations, we dedicate enough time to completing our tasks.

-As a fourth-year PhD student, I have already met many other doctoral students, so I have a good understanding of the exceptional conditions provided to CEA interns compared to those at other universities.
-The CEA itself hosts numerous prestigious events, where recognized academics from Central European countries regularly participate.
-These events provide excellent opportunities to network with these professionals and receive advice and assistance from them.
+As a fourth-year PhD student, I have already met numerous other doctoral candidates, giving me a good perspective on the outstanding conditions that the CEA UM provides its junior researchers compared to other universities.
+The CEA UM itself hosts countless prestigious events, regularly attended by renowned academics from countries across the Central European region.
+These events provide excellent opportunities to build connections with these professionals, as well as to receive advice and support from them.

-The CEA also provides every intern with a separate financial support budget for their professional development, which greatly exceeds what is available at other universities.
-We have the opportunity to attend a wide range of domestic and international conferences, which interns can select according to their individual interests.
-Additionally, the CEA offers financial support for summer universities and even for LLM studies.
-For example, I obtained my LLM degree at Tilburg University in the Netherlands with the support of the CEA.
+The CEA UM provides each intern with a separate financial support framework for professional development, which far exceeds the opportunities typically available at other universities.
+We have the possibility to attend numerous domestic and international conferences, which doctoral students can choose according to their individual interests.
+In addition, the CEA UM offers financial support for summer schools and even LLM studies.
+For example, I obtained my LLM degree at Tilburg University in the Netherlands with the support of the CEA UM.

-In cooperation with the University of Miskolc, the CEA also offers LLM programs, such as those in children’s rights and human rights, which are available tuition-free.
-The CEA also includes CEA Publishing, which manages several academic journals and publishes numerous valuable books every year, primarily of a comparative nature.
-These are naturally accessible to interns and significantly contribute to their professional development.
-Additionally, a special budget is allocated for purchasing books, and we have access to numerous academic databases.
+In cooperation with the University of Miskolc, the CEA UM also runs its own LLM programmes—for example, in children’s rights and human rights—which are available tuition-free.
+The CEA UM also includes CEA Publishing, which operates several academic journals and publishes numerous, primarily comparative and gap-filling, books each year.
+These resources are, of course, accessible to interns as well, significantly supporting their professional development.
+Additionally, there is a separate budget for purchasing books, and we gain access to numerous academic databases.

-In addition to the above, the CEA organizes numerous travel programs for PhD students, which provide outstanding opportunities for professional and personal growth.
-We’ve already visited the European Court of Human Rights in Strasbourg, the International Criminal Court in The Hague, and attended various conferences in Germany, Slovakia, Poland, Croatia, and other countries.
-This range of opportunities continues to grow, as every year we explore new locations and institutions, giving us even broader insight into our field.
-This year, for example, we will be visiting the European Court of Justice in Luxembourg, and we are also preparing for a conference in the Czech Republic.
-It is important to note that, in addition to these joint programs, interns also have the freedom to choose other events they would like to attend.
-Furthermore, the CEA provides free language courses for its interns.
+In addition, the CEA UM organises numerous travel-based programmes for doctoral students, offering outstanding opportunities for both professional and personal development.
+We have already visited the European Court of Human Rights in Strasbourg, the International Criminal Court in The Hague, as well as attended various conferences in Germany, Slovakia, Poland, and Croatia.
+This range continues to expand every year, as we can explore new locations and institutions, providing an even broader perspective on our profession.
+For example, this year we plan to visit the Court of Justice of the European Union in Luxembourg and attend a conference in the Czech Republic.
+It is important to note that, alongside these organised programmes, interns can also choose additional events they wish to attend.
+Furthermore, the CEA UM provides free language courses for its interns.

 What is it like to live in Budapest?